Charlotta Bass: Political activities

 During the 1920s, Bass became co-president of the Los Angeles chapter of the Universal Negro Improvement Association, founded by Marcus Garvey.
 Bass formed the Home Protective Association to defeat housing covenants in all-white neighborhoods.
 She helped found the Industrial Business Council, which fought discrimination in employment practices and encouraged black people to go into business.
 As editor and publisher of the California Eagle, the oldest black newspaper on the West Coast, Bass fought against restrictive covenants in housing and segregated schools in Los Angeles.
 She campaigned to end job discrimination at the Los Angeles General Hospital, the Los Angeles Rapid Transit Company, the Southern Telephone Company, and the Boulder Canyon Project.

 During the Great Depression of the 1930s, she continued to encourage black businesses with the campaign known as "Don't Buy Where You Can't Work".
 A longtime Republican, she voted for President Franklin D. Roosevelt, a Democrat, in 1936.

 As a leader of both the NAACP and the UNIA, Bass spanned the divide between integrationist and separatist black politics.
 She was the director of the Youth Movement of the NAACP.
 It had 200 members, including some actors and actresses, such as Lena Horne, Hattie McDaniel, and Louise Beavers.

 In 1940, the Republican Party chose Bass as western regional director for Wendell Willkie's presidential campaign.
 Three years later, she became the first African-American grand jury member for the Los Angeles County Court.
-Also in 1943, Bass led a group of black leaders to the office of the Mayor of Los Angeles, Fletcher Bowron's office.
+Also in 1943, Bass led a group of black leaders to the office of the Mayor of Los Angeles, Fletcher Bowron.
 They demanded an expansion of the Mayor's Committee on American Unity, more public mass meetings to promote interracial unity, and an end to the discriminatory hiring practices of the privately owned Los Angeles Railway Company.
 The mayor listened, but agreed to do no more than to expand his committee.
 Then later in the 1940s, Bass left the Republican Party and joined the Progressive Party because she believed neither of the major parties was committed to civil rights.

-Bass also ran for the Los Angeles City Council in the 1940s using the song-title slogan “Don’t Fence Me In” to highlight her condemnation of housing discrimination.
+Bass also ran for the Los Angeles City Council in the 1940s using the song-title slogan “Don't Fence Me In” to highlight her condemnation of housing discrimination.